RECOMB-Privacy/recomb-privacy.github.io/_paper-calls/RECOMB-Privacy-CfP.md

 ---
 layout: post
-title:  "RECOMB-P&E 2025 Call for Papers"
+title:  "RECOMB-Privacy 2026 Call for Papers"
 isStaticPost: true
 ---
-#### RECOMB-P&E 2025 Call for Papers
+#### RECOMB-Privacy 2026 Call for Papers
 ---

-**The 2nd RECOMB Satellite Conference on Biomedical Privacy and Equity (RECOMB-P&E 2025)** will be held on **April 25th, 2025** in Seoul, South Korea just before the main RECOMB conference.
-The conference brings together leading researchers in computational biology and medicine to explore algorithmic solutions addressing critical ethical challenges in biomedical research related to data privacy and equity.
+**The 3rd RECOMB Satellite Conference on Biomedical Data Privacy (RECOMB-Privacy 2026)** will be held on **May 25th, 2026** in Thessaloniki, Greece just before the main RECOMB conference.
+The conference brings together leading researchers in computational biology and medicine to explore algorithmic solutions addressing critical ethical challenges in biomedical research related to data privacy and security.

 ---
 #### Topics